Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "Good afternoon, sir."

-"Afternoon, Costello… finally happened, huh?"
+"Afternoon, Costello... finally happened, huh?"

 "Finally happened, yeah.
 The walls in the sparring room need repairs."

 "Aye, those two.
 I give ‘em some allowance, because no other humans anywhere have the same load o’ testosterone messing with their minds.
-Even still…"
+Even still..."

 "We can’t have them indulging their worst instincts."